| East L.A.

 and night.
 Its downtown area has new buildings mixed

-in with those that are old and historic.
+in with the old and historic.
 There are many

-great restaurants and a lot of nightlife.
+great restaurants and a lot of nightlife in Liverpool.
 Around the

 city you'll find cathedrals that are hundreds of years old